ZDSRepositories/dotwar/Myrmidon_Manual.md

 Each command is a single line of text.
 Words in a command are separated by spaces.
 The parser counts commas, periods, and other clause punctuation as part of the word, so you probably want to avoid them.

 A command may only have a single verb.
-The verb can appear anywhere in the command as long as any other details it expects are in the right place.
+The verb can appear anywhere in the command, as long as any other details it expects are in the right place.